UWFront-End-Cert/html200-adopt-a-dog/READme.txt

 Centered text on adopt buttons across viewport sizes.
-Realign shopping cart icon placement on Home page so it's not in corner of the page
+Realign shopping cart icon placement on Home page so it's not in corner of the page Fix the blog at all safari images on dog tile offset

-Center whats in footer
-Fix the blog at all
-dark borders on textareas for form safari images on dog tile offset ? ipad viewport- bump down zip code input.

 Changes Made:
-++ Fixed the shopping cart icon placement on Home page ++ Centered text on adpt button across viewport sizes
+++ Fixed the shopping cart icon placement on Home page ++ Centered text on adopt button across viewport sizes

 OTHER NEEDS;
 Testing section of README is updated on GitHub pages and link is included.